 Aircraft depend for a great deal on measuring the correct outside air pressure for the indication of airspeed, altitude and vertical speed.
-This is a job for the pitot static system which senses air pressures around the aircraft for display in the cockpit.
+This is a job for the pitot static system which senses air pressures around the aircraft for display in the cockpit and for input to air data computers and transponders.

 In the cockpit we see instruments known as pressure instruments and they operate by sensing changes in the pressure of the air surrounding the aircraft.
 If the aircraft is equipped with an EFIS the pressure sensors are also connected to the air data computer (ADC) for processing.